rolledback/LegoSharp/README.md

 # LegoSharp

 LegoSharp is a library for interacting with Lego's web API.
-At this time, searching for bricks in Lego's [Pick a Brick](https://shop.lego.com/en-US/Pick-a-Brick) and signing into a [LegoId](https://account2.lego.com/en-US/login) account has been implemented.
+At this time, searching for bricks in Lego's [Pick a Brick](https://shop.lego.com/en-US/Pick-a-Brick), a few other [Lego Shop](https://shop.lego.com/) scenarios, and signing into a [LegoId](https://account2.lego.com/en-US/login) account has been implemented.

 ## Usage

 Using LegoSharp is very simple.
 In order to interact with Lego, you make client objects.
 These clients interact with various Lego services.
 There are currently two clients available:

-1. `PickABrickClient`: allows you to query for bricks available in Pick a Brick
+1. `LegoShopClient`: allows you to interact with the Lego Shop, this client is not complete
 2. `LegoAccountClient`: allows you to log in to your LegoId Account

 But before you make a client, you have to create a `LegoSession`.
 This object stores information about the current session for a client.